 During World War II, James Allison, a sports writer working for the Houston Press, noticed that many photographs not printed in the daily newspaper were routinely discarded.
 He received permission to save these images, and by war's end he had amassed a collection of more than 4,600 photographs.
 In August 1977, Allison donated his collection to the Arkansas Museum of Science and History, located in the historic Arsenal building in MacArthur Park.
 Today, the MacArthur Museum of Arkansas Military History owns and preserves these images.

-Click here to view the Allison Collection on Flickr.
+Click here to view the Allison Collection